Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures: Impact of exchange field on Ising Superconductivity

-where $N(0)$ is the density of states at the Fermi level, $\Delta_0$ is the superconducting pair potential at $T=0$ and $J=0$, and $\chi_{s}$ is the spin susceptibility.
-Interestingly, the free energy density is lowered by a term containing $\chi_{s}$, and it is prominent for the in-plane exchange field.
-The spin susceptibility $\chi_{s}$ is shown in the inset of Fig.~\ref{fig:figure1}(b) as a function of temperature for various strengths of the SOC, $\lambda_{soc}$.
-Importantly, $\chi_{s}$ is nonzero at $T=0$ due to the finite Ising SOC.
-The dependence of $\chi_{s}(T=0)$ on the superconducting pair potential $\Delta_0$ is given in Fig.~\ref{fig:figure1}(b).
-Importantly, the spin susceptibility affects the critical in-plane field of the superconductor.
+where $N(0)$ is the density of states at the Fermi level, $\Delta_0$ is the superconducting pair potential at $T=0$ and $J=0$, and $\chi_{s}$ is the spin susceptibility for an in-plane exchange field describing the anisotropic spin response.
+For conventional superconductors, there is no such anisotropy, and the spin susceptibility vanishes at $T=0$ in the absence of spin relaxation.~\cite{PhysRev.110.769}.

+The amount of anisotropy depends on the size of the spin-orbit coupling $\lambda_{\rm soc}$ so that for very large $\lambda_{\rm soc}$, the spin susceptibility $\chi_s$ for in-plane exchange field approaches the normal-state spin susceptibility.
+This is shown in Fig.~\ref{fig:figure1}(b) as a function of $\Delta_0/\lambda_{\rm soc}$ at $T=0$ and in the inset as a function of temperature.
+On the other hand, for an exchange field perpendicular to the plane, the spin susceptibility corresponds to the case with $\lambda_{\rm soc}=0$.

+The anisotropic spin susceptibility in Ising superconductors also leads to an enhancement of the paramagetic critical field~\cite{noncentro2012,youn2012role}.
 In the presence of an exchange field, the normal-state free energy density is lowered by the term $-\frac{1}{2}\chi_n(\theta)J^2$.
-When the exchange field breaks the superconducting order, $f_{sn}$ equals the paramagnetic energy density in the normal state
+When the exchange field breaks the superconducting order, $f_{sn}$ equals the paramagnetic energy density $f_P$ in the normal state